 Past mistakes to avoid in our grand return to the Moon this decade

 The last two decades mark the beginning of a true return to exploring our Moon.
 The 2000s saw Europe, Japan, China and India launch their successful lunar orbiters SMART-1, SELENE, Chang’e 1 and Chandrayaan 1 respectively.
-The 2010s can be defined by roller coaster Moon landing attempts, with China succeeding with Chang’e 3 & Chang’e 4 while Israel and India faced heartbreaking crashes of their Beresheet and the Chandrayaan 2 landers respectively.
-In the meantime, the U.S. had various successful missions in the form the Lunar Reconnaissance Orbiter, LCROSS, GRAIL and LADEE, and forged a goal of returning humans to the Moon with Artemis.
+The 2010s can be defined by roller coaster Moon landing attempts, with China succeeding with Chang’e 3 & Chang’e 4 while Israel and India faced heartbreaking crashes of their Beresheet and Chandrayaan 2 landers respectively.
+In the meantime, the U.S. had various successful missions in the form of the Lunar Reconnaissance Orbiter, LCROSS, GRAIL and LADEE, and forged a goal of returning humans to the Moon with Artemis.

 Space agencies, companies, and enthusiasts around the world hope for the 2020s to be marked by a string of successful commercial lunar landers, many first of its kind orbiters like KPLO, a bevy of lunar rovers, humans exploring the surface again, and much more.
 While our lunar ambitions have clearly risen, the sheer difficulty of orchestrating hundreds to thousands of people and spacecraft parts in any space mission hasn’t changed.
 And so as we mount a grand return to our Moon, let’s take a look at some of the mistakes in past lunar missions that we could learn from.